 For the record, you’ll never find a wild polar bear and a wild penguin in the same place.
 There are no polar bears in Antarctica and there are no penguins in the Arctic.

-Two polar bears — one adult male and one adult female — currently reside in Polar Bear Watch at The Maryland Zoo in Baltimore.
+One adult female polar bear currently resides in Polar Bear Watch at The Maryland Zoo in Baltimore.

 Polar bears spend long, dark, freezing Arctic winters at sea.
 They roam endlessly across the frozen sea ice, hunting seals.
 They feed almost exclusively on seals and can hunt them only during the winter from a platform of frozen sea ice.
 Because of their dependence on sea ice and because they spend most of their year at sea, polar bears are classified as marine mammals.
 Their Latin name, Ursus maritimus, means “sea bear.”
 It so happens that they are also excellent swimmers.
 They have been known to swim more than 60 miles without a rest and have been clocked swimming as fast as 6 miles per hour.

 Living where they do, you would think that polar bears might get cold and uncomfortable, yet they don’t seem to.
 Over thousands of years, they have evolved to being perfectly adapted to the cold.
 They have two dense layers of fur and an additional layer of blubber (up to 4.5 inches thick!)
 Their ears and tail are small, too, which minimizes heat loss.
 A polar bear is so well insulated from the cold that even when it’s minus 34 degrees Fahrenheit outside, the bear’s body temperature and metabolic rate remain constant!
 A polar bear has to worry more about overheating than freezing.
 Even in very cold weather, a polar bear will overheat if it runs too far or too fast.
 This is why polar bears have a reputation for ambling.